Esowteric/browser-custom-dns/README.md

 ## Alternatives

 Of course, if you want to use a custom DNS server, then you can set this system-wide, but I really wanted a system that didn't require people to have to tinker, since it's quite technical and it could mess up their internet connection.
 It's also possible to point one of the two system-wide DNS server entries to a local DNS proxy like Acrylic.
 At one point, Google Chrome had a user-defined DNS facility, but (possibly after some soul-searching and finger-wagging), they quickly removed it.
 I haven't seen anything else around other than the Comodo browser which allows you to use their (hardwired) secure DNS servers, and another to access the murky depths of the Dark Net.
 So I believe that there will be demand for this app.

+As a sidenote, Google have also made it difficult for users to access ad-hoc mesh networks on Android devices, even though such networks have proved useful in crises and emergencies.
+It seems -- no doubt for their own good reasons -- that they don't want people to work "off the grid".

+## Requirements

+Project development requires a C#.NET IDE such as SharpDevelop 3/4 or Visual Studio C#.
+Running it requires a Windows machine (at least XP), and .NET framework 3.5 (perhaps also 2.0) runtime.
+Though a lot of .NET projects work on Linux boxes using Mono, this project requires imports from Windows DLLs including ws2_32 and dnsapi.

 ## Installation